 Before you start, you will need to visit your hair stylist and have them cut/trim off all off your dead ends.
 You may dread this, but it is necessary.

 Ideally, hair should be trimmed every four to six weeks.
-After your hair detox is complete, you need to commit to get your hair cut as often as necessary to keep it healthy with no dead ends to threaten your new found natural look.
+After your hair detox is complete, you need to commit to getting your hair cut as often as necessary to keep it healthy with no dead ends to threaten your new-found natural look.
 Regular trimming will also rid your hair of old color and chemical buildup.

 After you have eliminated all dead ends, you will need several basic items to detox your hair.
 Most of the items used are products that you will have around the house or can be purchased very inexpensively from the store.
 You will need: